matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### When can I deploy?

 We will be releasing testnet soon!
 Please sign up on [this form](https://forms.gle/jQQnJJeuVSVcmkqj9).

+### What is the status of Zinc?

+We have paused [Zinc](https://zksync.io/dev/contracts/#zinc) development in favor of a [Solidity-first approach](https://medium.com/matter-labs/unisync-a-port-of-uniswap-v2-on-the-zkevm-b12954748504).
+We will resume work on Zinc after Solidity is released!

 ## My question wasn’t answered! ☹️